+When unparsing, if the parent is a complex element with dfdl:lengthKind ‘explicit’ or a choice with dfdl:choiceLengthKind ‘explicit‘ then the element with dfdl:lengthKind ‘endOfParent’ is padded or filled in the usual manner to the required length.

-.Elements of Specified Length
+Elements of Specified Length

-An element has a specified length when dfdl:lengthKind is 'explicit', 'implicit' or 'prefixed'.
-The units that the length represents are specified by the dfdl:lengthUnits property, expect when dfdl:lengthKind is 'implicit' and the simpleType is not xs:string or xs:hexBinary.
+An element has a specified length when dfdl:lengthKind is 'explicit', 'implicit' (simple type only) or 'prefixed'.
+The units that the length represents are specified by the dfdl:lengthUnits property, except when dfdl:lengthKind is 'implicit' and the simpleType is not xs:string or xs:hexBinary.

-If dfdl:lengthUnits='bytes' then the value of the length property gives the exact length in bytes.
+If dfdl:lengthUnits='bytes' then the value of the dfdl:length property gives the exact length in bytes.

 If dfdl:lengthUnits='characters' then the length in bytes will depend on the encoding of the characters.
-If the encoding property specifies a fixed-width encoding then the length in bytes is (character width*length).
-If the encoding property specifies a variable-width encoding then the length in bytes will depend on the actual characters in the element's value.
-The dfdl:lengthUnits 'characters' may only be used when dfdl:representation is 'text'.
+If the dfdl:encoding property specifies a fixed-width encoding then the length in bytes is (character width*length).
+If the dfdl:encoding property specifies a variable-width encoding then the length in bytes will depend on the actual characters in the element's value.
+The dfdl:lengthUnits 'characters' may only be used when dfdl:representation is 'text', it is a schema definition error otherwise.

-If dfdl:lengthUnits='bits' then the value of the length property gives the exact length in bits.
+If dfdl:lengthUnits is 'bits' then the value of the dfdl:length property gives the exact length in bits.
 'Bits' may only be used for a limited set of schema types.
 See section: 12.3.7.2 Length of Bit Fields

-Using specified length, it is possible for an element to have representation length longer than needed to represent just the data.
+Using specified length, it is possible for an element to have content length longer than needed to represent just the data value.
 For example, a simple text element may be padded in the RightPadOrFill region if the data is not long enough.

+When an element has specified length, delimiter scanning is turned off and in-scope delimiters are not looked for within or between elements.

+When unparsing a specified length element of type xs:hexBinary, and the simple content region is larger than the length of the element in the Infoset, then the remaining bytes are filled using the dfdl:fillByte property.

+The dfdl:fillByte is not used to trim an element of type xs:hexBinary when parsing.

+An element of specified length with dfdl:lengthKind 'implicit' or ‘explicit’ where dfdl:length is not an expression has a known length when unparsing.
+However, an element of specified length with dfdl:lengthKind 'prefixed' or ‘explicit’ where dfdl:length is an expression is considered to have a variable length when unparsing.Specifically:

+For dfdl:lenghKind 'explicit' (expression), the processor cannot automatically determine in what way the length information is to be stored.
+Normally the values of one or more elements would be computed using dfdl:outputValueCalc, with expressions that measure the length of the element using functions such as dfdl:contentLength or dfdl:valueLength.

+For dfdl:lengthKind 'prefixed' the processor automatically determines the value to store in the prefix, based on the length of the infoset element, and the properties which modify the interpretation of the prefix length value, such as dfdl:prefixIncludesPrefixLength.

+It is a schema definition error for such elements if type is xs:string and textPadKind is not 'none' and dfdl:lengthUnits is 'bytes' and dfdl:encoding is not an SBCS encoding and the XSD minLength facet is not zero.
+This prevents a scenario where validation against the XSD minLength facet is in characters but padding would be performed in bytes.

 Length of Simple Elements with dfdl:representation 'text'

-Textual data is defined to mean either data of type string (independent of representation), or data where the representation property is 'text'.
+Textual data is defined to mean either data of type string or data where the representation property is 'text'.

-.

 Character Width